Presidential hopeful Sanders renews attack on rival Biden's Social Security record

 CONCORD, N.H.
 (Reuters) - U.S. Senator Bernie Sanders doubled down on criticism of former Vice President Joe Biden’s record on Social Security on Sunday, as the two front-runners for the Democratic Party’s nomination for president sparred just weeks before voting begins.

-Biden on Saturday accused Sanders’ campaign of misleading voters with a video his staff said showed Biden expressing support for cuts to the retirement and disability benefits program, but which Biden claimed was deceptively edited.
+Biden on Saturday accused Sanders’ campaign of misleading voters by sending out a selective excerpt taken from a speech where Biden discussed the retirement and disability benefits program.

 But Sanders’ campaign has continued to call attention to what it says is Biden’s decades-long record of pushing measures that would reduce funding to the program.